shuaiOKshuai/Tail-GNN/README.md

 ### Note:
 - We utilize utils/data_process.py to prepare different datasets into the input format.
 To run the code on **your own datasets**, please refer to utils/data_process.py to process the corresponding datasets into the input format.
+- Note that, we name dataset cs-citation as CoauthorCS in the paper, to correspond with the name in its original paper.

 ## 4. Cite